free-doughnuts/free-doughnuts/README.md

 # A little bit about me 🕵

-- 🍩 First of all - I Like donuts
+- 🍩 first of all - I Like donuts
-- 🖥️ I'm an IT guy about 18 years
+- 🖥️ i'm an IT guy about 18 years
-- 👾 I'm addicted to old games
+- 👾 i'm addicted to old games
-- 🎮 I've 1820 hours in battlefield4 multiplayer
+- 🎮 i've 1820 hours in battlefield4 multiplayer
 - 🎸 huge ac/dc fanboy

 # My skills are 🥷